• Home

 Better, we think, to turn round and begin the descent to where there’s air to breathe.

 Thank you very much.
-Now I’ll take some questions.
+No questions.

 Comments are closed.